spostad7/builder-test/README.md

 ### Submission of the project:

-You have 3 days to complete this project from the date of this message.
+You have 3 days to complete this project.
 In case you need more time to complete it, or if you have any questions, please reply on Telegram or LinkedIn.
 To submit your completed project, please send to this email at hosseinshabani.work@gmail.com with a link to your GitHub project.

 ## Good luck!